 In the earliest times, people lived without any kind of shelter.
 Sometimes they also lived in tents, or in caves.
-It was in the Neolithic period that people at different times in different places, started building houses in Egypt and West Asia probably about 10,000 BC.
+It was in the Neolithic period that people at different times in different places started building houses in Egypt and West Asia probably about 10,000 BC.
 In Greece housing started around 6000 BC.
 But it was not until about 3000 BC that houses came to be built in England.

-The Harappan civilization is marked as one of the earliest evidences of human civilization in India.
+The Harappan civilization is marked as one of the earliest evidence of human civilization in India.
 This civilization can be traced in the ancient Indus valley civilization.
 The Indus valley cities were one of the first cities ever to have come into existence and formed the basis of civilization.

 The Indus river valley civilization lasted from 3300 – 1700 B.C.
 It basically reached its peak from 2600 – 1800 B.C.
 The first city to be excavated was Harappa.
 The two main cities of Harappa and Mohenjodaro that were excavated are situated in the present day Pakistan.

 The hub of the Harappan civilization was mainly concentrated in the fertile plains of River Indus.
 These settlements so excavated have been found as distant as in Baluchistan in Pakistan and Gangetic plain in India.
 It is estimated that around 5000 years back, a group of nomads came to India from Sumeria.
 Sumeria is the modern day Iran.

 They passed through the Himalayas where they discovered a rich and fertile land.
 This fertile land which was irrigated by a number of rivers like Indus, Ravi, Chenab, Sutlej, and Beas comprised of the fertile plain of the modern day Punjab.
 As compared to Iran, this land was blessed with ample water and other natural resources.
 Iran was primarily a desert and a vast expanse of arid dry land.
 There was enough wood to burn and enough clay to make bricks.